-Pursuant to IAS 38 research costs are not eligible for recognition as intangible assets and are therefore posted
+Pursuant to IAS 38 research costs are not eligible for recognition as intangible assets and are therefore posted directly to the consolidated statement of profit or loss.

-4.8 Property, plant and equipment
+4.7 Property, plant and equipment

 Property, plant and equipment is measured at cost less any accumulated depreciation in accordance with IAS 16.
 Depreciation is recorded over the useful life using the straight-line method.